zenjabba/truenas-snapshot-grandfather/readme.md

 *   **How do I snapshot multiple datasets?**
     *   The easiest way is to create a separate Cron Job for each dataset you want to snapshot.
 Simply repeat Step 4, changing the description and the dataset name in the command.

-*   **The script reported a `sort: cannot read...` error on the first dry run.**
-    *   This was a harmless issue in older versions of the script that occurred when no `autosnap_` snapshots existed yet.
-The current version has fixed this.
-If you see this, please ensure you are using the latest version of the script from this repository.

 ## License

 This script is released under the MIT License.
 See the `LICENSE` file for more details.
 You are free to use, modify, and distribute it as you see fit.